ythecombinator/space/src/talks/jumping-on-an-adventure-with-metadata-micro-data-and-open-graph/index.md

 ---
-path: '/talks/jumping-on-an-adventure-with-metadata-micro-data-and-open-graph'
+path: "/talks/jumping-on-an-adventure-with-metadata-micro-data-and-open-graph"
-date: '2015-05-30'
+date: "2015-05-30"
-title: 'Jumping on an adventure with metadata: Micro Data and Open Graph'
+title: "Jumping on an adventure with metadata: Micro Data and Open Graph"
 ---

 ### Description